 The major down fall for the film was the four maintain characters.
 First, there was a lot missing from the story that’s found in the book, Tucker took notice of this stating, “he [Whitaker] never makes clear why on earth these women are such close chums.
 They come from widely different backgrounds and social classes; the only thing they seem to have in common is that they’ve been burned by men”.
 That’s another grip the critics had, the men.
 Ansen writes, “The trouble with the movie’s parade of cardboard men isn’t just that they squelch any possibility of romantic interest…” This really hurts the women of the film.
 Ansen went on to state that they (women’s choice in men) make our heroines seem foolishly adolescent for pursing them.
 This makes you question the creditability of these women, but is that not authentic to real women?
 The critics were not so swayed by the authenticity, though.

 One thing that shone through for the film is the cast.
 They all gave wonderful performances, under Whitakers direction.
 Ebert wrote, “The movie does work.
 I was never bored… when Bassett coolly dealt with the firemen after torching her husband’s car… I got a glimpse of energies that could be unleashed in this material”.
-Ebert isn’t the only one to find Bassett’s performance above par, Tucker wrote, “Bassett, so superlatively steely… softens her tone here to convey Bernadine’s disappointment, but she also revs up a terrifically vindictive rage as she gets he revenge for Hubby’s disloyalty”.
+Ebert isn’t the only one to find Bassett’s performance above par, Tucker wrote, “Bassett, so superlatively steely… softens her tone here to convey Bernadine’s disappointment, but she also revs up a terrifically vindictive rage as she gets her revenge for Hubby’s disloyalty”.
 Whitney Houston also received kudos for her cool, detached portrayal of Savannah from Ansen.

 In all, there is a bit of substance lost in the film, but it’s replayed by wonderful cinematography and strong acting, under the direction of Forest Whitaker.
 Critics, along with the box office, agreed that the film is entertaining.
 Tucker calls it an exhilarating blast and Ansen felt that it wasn’t just a holiday entertainment, but it was an oasis in the middle of the desert.
 Giving credit to Whitaker, Cheshire wrote, “Whitaker’s acting background surely underpins the consistent strength of the ensemble…” In my opinion, both the film and the novel rise and fall in their own respective right.